 This recognition of the role of the units digit is evidenced by the name prefixes given to the place value of the digits on either side of the unit digit.
 Thus, tens represent a quantity ten times greater than the unit, while tenths represent a quantity ten times smaller than the unit.

-Note: Some students are under the impression that the decimal point is the center of the decimal system.
+Note: Some students are under the impression that the decimal point is the centre of the decimal system.
 As a result, they tend to call the first position to the right of the decimal point the oneth rather than the tenth position.
-It is important that students also understand the multiplicative relationship by 10 that exists between adjacent place values.
-They have previously developed an understanding of this relationship in the study of whole numbers, that each place has a value 10 times greater than the one to its right and 10 times smaller than the one to its left.
+It is also important that students understand the \( \times\; 10 \) multiplicative relationship that exists between adjacent place values.
+Students should have previously developed an understanding of this relationship in the study of whole numbers, such that each place has a value 10 times greater than the one to its right and 10 times smaller than the one to its left.

 This multiplicative relationship is true for all positions.